What is the College Score Card?

 Some of the other pull downs from the menu delve deeper into data.

 • Costs.
-Here you calculate your personal net price and figure out what students in your income bracket may pay.
+Calculate personal net price and estimate costs for students in your income bracket.

 • Graduation and retention.
-This part shows you the number of students who return after their first year.
-So, higher numbers may indicate a robust culture of motivated students.
+Examine the number of returning students after their first year.

 • Fields of study.
 Fields of study represent programs but may not map in a direct way to actual course catalogs.